 Because eating is a universal experience, we’ve put food at the heart of our programs.
-It’s a great starting point for thinking about sustainable living.
+It’s a great entry point for living more sustainably.
 Here at Tenderfoot, we grow food, we cook it from scratch, we teach classes about it, we try new recipes in our #tenderfoottestkitchen, and we share our creations while gathered around our beautiful, handmade dining table built from local hardwoods.
 We use organic growing methods – no synthetic fertilizers or pesticides – and we raise free-range chickens who supply us with eggs of varied colors and sizes.
 In the kitchen, we use hand tools to demonstrate how much energy goes into simple actions we often take for granted.
 We don’t own a microwave, but people seem to love our stove-top popcorn.

 For ingredients that we don’t produce on-site, we rely on our area’s extensive network of sustainable farms.
 Southeast Ohio produces an impressive bounty of organic, conscientiously-produced food.
 We can get nearly everything locally – vegetables, fruit, honey, maple syrup, mushrooms, grains, beans, dairy, meat, even our popcorn!
 The Athens Farmers Market is a treasure trove that allows us to cook and eat within our values.